Cannery Workers and Farm Laborers Union, Local 7: Founding

+The Seattle-based Cannery Workers' and Farm Laborers' Union was chartered as Local 19257 by the American Federation of Labor on June 19, 1933.
+Their aim was to represent the primarily Filipino-American laborers who worked in the Alaska salmon canneries.

+Filipino Alaskeros had first appeared in the canneries around 1911.
+As exclusionary immigration laws went into effect in the 1920s, they began replacing Japanese cannery workers, who had in turn been steadily replacing the Chinese cannery workers in the wake of the Chinese Exclusion Act.
+The Alaska cannery industry had, from its inception in 1878, always been racially segregated.
+There were two groups, with skilled jobs (machinists, bookkeepers, fishermen, clerks, etc.) performed by white laborers and deskilled jobs performed by nonwhite laborers.
+Within these deskilled jobs were titles like tinsmith, butcher, slimer, can-tester, and filler.

-The Cannery Workers' and Farm Laborers' Union was organized June 19, 1933 in Seattle to represent the primarily Filipino-American laborers who worked in the Alaska salmon canneries.
-Filipino Alaskeros first appeared in the canneries around 1911.
-In the 1920s as exclusionary immigration laws went into effect, they replaced the Japanese, who had replaced the Chinese in the canneries.
-Workers were recruited through labor contractors who were paid to provide a work crew for the summer canning season.
-The contractor paid workers wages and other expenses.
-This system led to many abuses and harsh working conditions from which grew the movement toward unionization.
-Attempts to unionize in the salmon canneries was neither new, nor unique to the Filipinos, as during 1867 and again in 1877, the Chinese employees in the canneries that preceded them had also attempted to organize and strike for better job stability and wages, but with little to no improvement to their working conditions.
-Prior to 1936, the CWFLU also had to compete with other unions such as the Fishermen and Cannery Workers' Industrial Union (FCWIU), a union sponsored by the Trade Union Unity League as a rival and in response to the CWFLU's slow approach to combating the issue of contracting, but the FCWIU was dissolved in 1935.
+Asian workers were traditionally recruited through labor contractors who were paid to provide a work crew for the summer canning season.
+While the contractors were expected to pay the workers' wages and for other expenses, they also had free rein to manage them as they saw fit.
+This system led to many abuses, including racketeering, wage garnishing, fabricated expenses, institutionalized gambling, unsanitary quarters, and more.
+It was these harsh working and living conditions, coupled with the Great Depression, from which the movement toward unionization grew.
+Attempts to unionize in the salmon canneries was neither new, nor unique to the Filipinos.
+In 1867 and again in 1877, the Chinese employees in the canneries that preceded them had also attempted to organize and strike for better job stability and wages, but with little to no improvement to their working conditions to show for it.

+While mostly founded to serve cannery workers, the Local 18257 was also a farm laborers' union, because many Filipinos worked in seasonal agriculture also.
+Summers were spent in the canneries, winters on the farms, and the rest of the year was usually spent working as domestic house boys.
+Farm Division organizers attempted to organize workers in Yakima, Kent, Everett, Bainbridge Island, and the White River area, but were often met with harsh opposition from local officials and vigilantes.

+The fledgling CWFLU Local 18257 also had to compete with other unions, such as various company unions or contractor-led unions.
+For example, Japanese American lawyer Clarence Arai led the rival Japanese Cannery Workers Association, and prominent Filipino American contractor Pio De Cano led the Filipino Cannery Workers Association.
+There was also competition from the left, chiefly from the Fishermen and Cannery Workers' Industrial Union (FCWIU), a rival union sponsored by the Trade Union Unity League in response to the CWFLU's slow approach to combating the issue of contracting.
+However, the FCWIU was dissolved in 1935 and its supporters eventually joined the CWFLU.